breathwork basics: power & peril - and how to choose the right modality

 My work spans the full spectrum - performance to holotropic breathwork - Details can be found here.

 *If you’re exploring transformative/holotropic breathwork, it’s worth checking whether your teacher is accredited by Global Professional Breathwork Alliance.
-GPBA accreditation requires 400+ hrs and 2 yrs of Breathwork training ensuring strong foundations in safety, trauma awareness, ethics, and facilitation that are needed for this kind of work.
-An 80 hour training simply doesnt do that.
+(GPBA).
+Accreditation requires 400+ hrs and 2 yrs of Breathwork training ensuring strong foundations in safety, trauma awareness, ethics, and facilitation that are needed for this kind of work.
+An 80 hour training simply does not do that.